AnubhavChaturvedi-GitHub/AnubhavChaturvedi-GitHub/OOPS/oops.readme.md

 -Inheritance
 -Abstraction

-# CLASS : -  A class is a collection of objects.
-A class contains the blueprints or the prototype from which the objects are being created.
-# Object : -  object is the instance of a class ,To encapsulate data and behavior for efficient, reusable code.
-Python code ( Class + Object )
-class hello: # Syntax --> class keyword + class name
-    #statement
-    # we can also say class is the collection methods
-    def __init__(self,name,greet):
-        self.name = name
-        self.greet = greet
-    def wish(self):
-        print(f"hello {self.name},{self.greet}")

-c = hello("Anubhav","how are you?")
-c.wish()

-Sure, here's a more complete explanation of OOP principles in Python, including the code you've provided:

----

-OOPs (Object-Oriented Programming) in Python
+# OOPs (Object-Oriented Programming) in Python

-1. Class : A class is a blueprint for creating objects.
+## 1. Class : A class is a blueprint for creating objects.
 It defines a set of attributes and methods that the created objects will have.
 Think of it as a template for the objects.

    ```python
    class Hello: